Knoxville Amputations Attorney

 Few injuries are more devastating than the loss of a limb.
 Doctors and other medical professionals should take all reasonable steps to preserve a patient’s limb and only perform amputation when absolutely necessary.
 Unfortunately, medical malpractice sometimes results in an unnecessary or hasty amputation.

-At Brezina Law, our Knoxville amputations attorney can help if you believe your amputation was unnecessary.
+At Atkins Brezina, PLLC, our Knoxville amputations attorney can help if you believe your amputation was unnecessary.
 Contact us today.

 When is an Amputation Necessary?